Flow-Launcher/Flow.Launcher/README.md

     - Use `pip` to install `flowlauncher`, open cmd and type `pip install flowlauncher`.
     - The Python plugin may require additional modules to be installed, please ensure you check by visiting the plugin's website via `pm install` + plugin name, go to context menu and select `Open website`.
     - Start to launch your Python plugins.
-  - Flow searches files and contents via Windows Index Search, to use Everything, download the plugin [here](https://github.com/Flow-Launcher/Flow.Launcher.Plugin.Everything/releases/latest).
+  - Flow searches files and contents via Windows Index Search, to use Everything: `pm install everything`.

 ### Usage
 - Open flow's search window: <kbd>Alt</kbd>+<kbd>Space</kbd> is the default hotkey.